HfMT-ZM4/drawsocket/README.md

 ```

-Alternatively, to keep the folders a little neater, the `hfmt.drawsocket` abstraction can be initialized with an argument of the folder path relative to the Max patch location.
-For example, if you initialize `hfmt.drawsocket` with the relative path `public`, it will expect the folder `public` to be at the same folder level:
+Alternatively, to keep the folders a little neater, the `drawsocket` abstraction can be initialized with an argument of the folder path relative to the Max patch location.
+For example, if you initialize `drawsocket` with the relative path `public`, it will expect the folder `public` to be at the same folder level:
 ```
     someFolder
     |-- yourPatch.maxpatch